-'As I am a christian woman, my patience cannot en- dure you,' exclaimed Mrs. Melmoth - 'oh, I love to see a man with the spirit of a man; but you - ' and she turned away in utter scorn.
+"As I am a Christian woman, my patience cannot endure you!" exclaimed Mrs. Melmoth.
+"Oh, I love to see a man with the spirit of a man! but you"--And she turned away in utter scorn.

-'But, dearest wife,' remonstrated the husband, who was really at a loss how to proceed, and anxious for her advice, 'your worldly experience is greater than mine, and I desire to profit by it.
-What should be my next measure, after arriving at the town?"
+"But, dearest wife," remonstrated the husband, who was really at a loss how to proceed, and anxious for her advice, "your worldly experience is greater than mine, and I desire to profit by it.
+What should be my next measure after arriving at the town?"

 Mrs. Melmoth was appeased by the submission with which the doctor asked her counsel; though, if the truth must be told, she heartily despised him for needing it.
-She condescended, however, to instruct him in the proper method of pursuing the runaway maiden, and di-rected him, before his departure, to put strict inquiries to Hugh Crombie, respecting any stranger who might late-ly have visited his inn.
-That there would be wisdom in this, doctor Melmoth had his own reasons for believing; and, still without imparting them to his lady, he proceed-ed to do as he had been bid.
+She condescended, however, to instruct him in the proper method of pursuing the runaway maiden, and directed him, before his departure, to put strict inquiries to Hugh Crombie respecting any stranger who might lately have visited his inn.
+That there would be wisdom in this, Dr. Melmoth had his own reasons for believing; and still, without imparting them to his lady, he proceeded to do as he had been bid.

-The veracious landlord acknowledged that a stranger had spent a night and day at his inn, and was miss-ing that morning; but he utterly denied all acquaint-ance with his character, or privity to his purposes.
-Had Mrs. Melmoth, instead of her husband, conducted the ex-amination, the result might have been different.
-As the case was, the doctor returned to his dwelling but little wiser than he went forth; and, ordering his steed to be saddled, he began a journey, of which he knew not what would be the end.
+The veracious landlord acknowledged that a stranger had spent a night and day at his inn, and was missing that morning; but he utterly denied all acquaintance with his character, or privity to his purposes.
+Had Mrs. Melmoth, instead of her husband, conducted the examination, the result might have been different.
+As the case was, the doctor returned to his dwelling but little wiser than he went forth; and, ordering his steed to be saddled, he began a journey of which he knew not what would be the end.

-In the meantime, the intelligence of Ellen's disappear- ance circulated rapidly, and soon sent forth hunters more fit to follow the chase than doctor Melmoth.
+In the mean time, the intelligence of Ellen's disappearance circulated rapidly, and soon sent forth hunters more fit to follow the chase than Dr. Melmoth.